Brenda J. Allen, PhD

 Wolfgang Schlör, PhD

-Wolfgang Schlör is the associate provost for the Diether H. Haenicke Institute for Global Education at Western Michigan University in Kalamazoo, Michigan.
-Previously, he served as the interim associate provost for international affairs and interim director of international programs and studies (IPS), as well as associate director of IPS at the University of Illinois at Urbana-Champaign.
-Schlör has held research and postdoctoral appointments at the Center for Science and International Affairs at the John F. Kennedy School of Government at Harvard University; the International Institute for Strategic Studies in London; and the Matthew B. Ridgway Center for International Security Studies at the University of Pittsburgh.
-Schlör holds a PhD and a master's degree in political science from the Freie Universität Berlin.
+Wolfgang Schlör is the associate provost for international initiatives at Georgia State University.
+Schlör has held research and postdoctoral appointments at the Center for Science and International Affairs at the John F. Kennedy School of Government, Harvard University; the International Institute for Strategic Studies in London; and the Matthew B. Ridgway Center for International Security Studies at the University of Pittsburgh.
+From 1994 to 1996, he served as the U.S. director of the International Affairs Network, a major project to develop international affairs training capacity in Central and Eastern Europe, based in the Graduate School of Public and International Affairs at the University of Pittsburgh.
+Schlör holds PhD (DPhil) and MA (DiplPol) degrees in political science from the Freie Universität Berlin.